enpasant/clic/README.md

 ## 2 - Use

 Using clic is straightforward.
-Just follow the steps and you'll be good.
+Here's how:

+### 2.1 - clic on CLI

+To execute clic, you need to install clic via dpkg or any supported package manager.

+To use clic, do:

+clic -e "EQUATION"

+A equation can be like:

+clic -e "20*2-10"